tomcatmew/jellyfin_renamer/README.md

 ### Option B: Run Pyinstalled compiled .exe application
-1. Download the .zip file from the Release section
+1. Download the .zip file from the Release section and unzip it
 2. Double click `Jellyfin Movie Renamer.exe` and run

 ## How to use